 Illawarra region

 Councils

-The Illawarra region of New South Wales extends from the southern border of the Royal National Park to Gerroa.
-Swimming locations are monitored in all three local council areas (Figure 31):
+The Illawarra region of NSW extends from the southern border of the Royal National Park to Gerroa.
+Swimming locations are monitored in all three local council areas (Figure 29):

 - Wollongong City Council

-- Shellharbour Council
+- Shellharbour City Council

 - Kiama Municipal Council.

+The programs

-The programs The Beachwatch Program was extended to the Illawarra region in 1996.
+The Beachwatch Program was extended to the Illawarra region in 1996.
 The program currently covers 17 ocean beaches and one lagoon site (Table 23).

-All 18 sites are sampled by Sydney Water Corporation.
-Monitoring at 15 sites is conducted as a requirement of the Environment Protection Licences for sewage treatment plants in the region.
+All sites are sampled by Sydney Water Corporation.
+Monitoring at 15 sites is conducted as a requirement of the Environment Protection Licences for wastewater treatment plants in the region.
 These sites are sampled every sixth day throughout the year and have been tested for enterococci since 1996.

-Monitoring at an additional three sites (Austinmer Beach, Thirroul Beach and Surf Beach Kiama) is conducted as a community service (Table 23).
+Monitoring at the remaining three sites (Austinmer Beach, Thirroul Beach and Surf Beach Kiama) is conducted as a community service (Table 23).
 These sites are sampled every sixth day throughout the swimming season only (October to April).
 Testing for enterococci was introduced in 2006.

 To ensure that the data collected and reported under the Beachwatch Program are accurate and reliable, quality assurance of sampling, microbial analysis and reporting is undertaken.
+The findings of the quality assurance program are described in the quality assurance section of this report.

+2011-2012 results

+Of the 18 swimming locations monitored in the Illawarra region, 17 were graded as Good or Very Good (Table 24), making this region one of the best performing on the NSW coast.

+Ocean beaches

-The findings of the quality assurance program are described in the Quality Assurance section of this report.
-2009-2010 results Of the 18 swimming locations monitored in the Illawarra region, 17 were graded as Good or Very Good (Table 24), making this region one of the best performing on the New South Wales coast.
-Ocean beaches Eight of the Illawarra's ocean beaches were graded as Very Good: Austinmer Beach, Woonona Beach, Wollongong City Beach and Fishermans Beach in the Wollongong City Council are; Warilla Beach and Shellharbour Beach in the Shellharbour City Council area; and Boyd Jones Beach and Werri Beach in the Kiama Municipal Council area.
+Nine of the Illawarra's ocean beaches were graded as Very Good: Austinmer Beach, Woonona Beach, Wollongong City Beach, Coniston Beach and Fishermans Beach in the Wollongong City Council area; Warilla Beach and Shellharbour Beach in the Shellharbour City Council area; and Boyds Jones Beach and Werri Beach in the Kiama Municipal Council area.

 These beaches had consistently excellent water quality and a low risk of microbial contamination from pollution sources in their catchments.

-Nine Illawarra ocean beaches were rated as Good (Table 24), indicating that water quality is suitable for swimming for most of the time, but there may be impacts following heavy rainfall due to a number of potential sources of microbial contamination.
-Lagoon Entrance Lagoon Beach in Lake Illawarra was graded as Fair.
-The site had generally good water quality, particularly during dry weather conditions, but there are several potential sources of faecal contamination, including outflow from Lake Illawarra, stormwater and birds.
-To further improve water quality at the site, Lake Illawarra Authority and Shellharbour Council are preparing to construct a ventilation opening at the upstream end of the swimming enclosure to facilitate ocean flushing.
+Eight Illawarra ocean beaches were rated as Good (Table 24), indicating that water quality is suitable for swimming for most of the time, but there may be impacts following heavy rainfall due to a number of potential sources of microbial contamination.

+Table 23: Monitoring of Illawarra swimming sites

+Sampling frequency Number of sites Organisation Ocean beaches Ocean baths Estuarine Lagoon/ lake Freshwater river/lake Total Sydney Water Corporation (EPA licence) Every 6 days (year-round) 14 - 1 15 Sydney Water Corporation (community service) Every 6 days (October to April) 3 3

+Lagoon

+Entrance Lagoon Beach was graded as Poor.
+Microbial water quality was generally suitable for swimming during dry weather conditions, with elevated enterococci levels recorded following rainfall.
+This site may be susceptible to faecal contamination from a number of sources, including outflow from Lake Illawarra and stormwater.
+It is recommended that swimming at this location be avoided during and up to three days following rainfall or if there are signs of stormwater such as discoloured water or odour or floating debris.

+Extreme wet weather events and flooding during 2011-2012 impacted many lagoon swimming locations in NSW.
+Poor water quality associated with these events resulted in several sites being downgraded from the previous year.
+At Entrance Lagoon Beach, more than half of the samples collected during the 2011-2012 swimming season were associated with rainfall in the preceding 96 hours.
+It is anticipated that an improvement in water quality will occur on return to average rainfall conditions.

 The Lake Illawarra Authority has erected signage at the site advising that swimming should be avoided for up to three days after heavy rainfall.

-Sampling frequency Number of sites Organisation Ocean beaches Ocean baths Estuarine Lagoon/ lake Freshwater river/lake Total Sydney Water Corporation (EPA licence) Every 6 days (year-round) 14 - - 1 - 15 Sydney Water Corporation (community service) Every 6 days (October to April) 3 - - - - 3 Table 23: Monitoring of Illawarra swimming sites
+Table 24: Beach Suitability Grades in the Illawarra region, 2011-2012